-CFIUS is an interagency committee authorized to review certain transactions involving foreign investment in the United States and certain real estate transactions, in order to determine the effect of such transactions on the national security of the United States.
+CFIUS is an interagency committee authorized to review certain transactions involving foreign investment in the United States and certain real estate transactions by foreign persons, in order to determine the effect of such transactions on the national security of the United States.

 FIRRMA was signed into law on August 13, 2018.
 FIRRMA strengthens and modernizes CFIUS to address national security concerns more effectively, including by broadening the authorities of the President and CFIUS to review and to take action to address any national security concerns arising from certain non-controlling investments and real estate transactions involving foreign persons.

 On January 13, 2020, the Department of the Treasury released two final regulations to implement the changes that FIRRMA made to CFIUS’s jurisdiction and processes.
-The regulations, which become effective on February 13, 2020, were released in two parts:
+The regulations, which were released in two parts, became effective on February 13, 2020.
+The full language of FIRRMA and related information can be found on the CFIUS Laws and Guidance page.

 The Department of the Treasury issued CFIUS’s determination that New Zealand and the United Kingdom of Great Britain and Northern Ireland have met certain requirements set forth in part 800 for excepted foreign states and part 802 for excepted real estate foreign states.

 - Determination Regarding Excepted Real Estate Foreign States

 On May 20, 2020, CFIUS released a new Case Management System (CMS), which allows easy submission of all transaction-related information through a secure online portal.
 As of June 1, the CMS portal must be used to file any draft or formal written notice or declaration pursuant to 31 C.F.R. parts 800 or 802.
 Additional resources, including instructions to register for the CMS, are available on the CFIUS Case Management System page.